stateful/runme-action/README.md

 # Runme GitHub Action

-A GitHub action to run Runme in CI.
+A GitHub Action to run Runme in CI.

 ## Example